dbgrande/GrandeModular/README.md

 **A 1-TET through 34-TET microtonal quantizer.**

 For this quantizer the valid notes are defined indirectly by pitch intervals.

+- **New for v2.6.2:** Small ratios closest to the standard twelve-note chromatic scale have now been highlighted for easier reference.

 - Combine with **MergeSplit4** or **PolyMergeResplit** to easily quantize multiple mono or poly signals respectively.